 Emergency orders for Custody

 An Emergency Petition for Custody is a request of the court to modify custody or visitation based on an extreme emergency regarding the health and safety of the child.
-This petition may be filed by any interested party to the child’s custody.
+Any interested party may file this petition to the child’s custody.

-A petition will only be considered when there is an allegation of dependency, neglect, and/or abuse.
+They will only consider a petition when there is an allegation of dependency, neglect, and/or abuse.

 What to bring to your Free Consultation